ted-spence-avalara/developer-dot/avatax/dev-guide/discounts-and-overrides/discounts.md

 <h3>Add a Line Item with a Negative Amount (Same Tax Code as the Item Being Discounted)</h3>

-With this approach, you will simply add an additional line that contains the discounted amount as a negative extended amount.
-Please ensure to use the same taxCode on the discount line as the item being discounted.
+With this exercise, you will simply add an additional line that contains the discounted amount as a negative extended amount.
+Please ensure to use the same <code>taxCode</code> on the discount line as the item being discounted.
 This will ensure that any taxability rules applied to the product/service are also applied to the discount.

 <div class="dev-guide-test" id="test2">
     <div class="dev-guide-test-heading">Test Case - 6.2.2</div>